-There are three main “credit bureaus,” otherwise known as credit reporting agencies, that show up on a tri-merge consumer credit report, including:
+There are three main “credit bureaus,” otherwise known as credit reporting agencies, that work with creditors to come up with our credit scores.

-Each credit bureau may report separate information, as they work independently, so different reporting may occur within each bureau.
+Each credit bureau may report separate information, as they work independently and with certain creditors, so different reporting may occur within each bureau.
 This is why it is common for consumers to see three entirely different credit scores when they look at a tri-merge credit report.

-And this is the same reason why some banks and lenders rely on the mid-score of the three reporting bureaus.
+And this is the same reason why some banks and lenders rely on the mid-score of the three main reporting bureaus.
 While they may not all report the same information, taking the median score will give potential creditors a good idea as to where you stand.
-And even if one bureau doesn’t report a collection or a late payment, another bureau may, and it will be considered in your overall credit profile by the creditor.

-So if one of the three bureaus reports a mortgage late, and the other two don’t, the creditor can still deny your application for credit if they don’t allow mortgage lates.
+So if one of the three bureaus reports a mortgage late, and the other two don’t, the creditor can still deny your application for credit if they don’t allow late mortgage payments.